MarkLeMerise/siren-state/README.md

 ## Style guide

 This project uses TSLint.
-Run `yarn lint` to see an error report, and `yarn lint:fix` to both the report and fix existing errors.
+Run `yarn lint` to see an error report, and `yarn lint:fix` to report and fix existing errors.

 ## Versioning